Dukehjx/online-ordering-website/README.md

 ## Adding New Restaurants

-To add a new restaurant to the platform:
+To add a new restaurant to SoiMenu:

 1. **Add restaurant data** in `src/data/menuData.js`: